googlearchive/blaze_compiler/proposal.md

 ## Security Compiler
 - DONE YAML -> JSON via js-yaml
   - NO source maps at this stage
-- write a rule 2.0 JSON schema which describes what is a valid security 2.0 rule file.
+- DONE write a rule 2.0 JSON schema which describes what is a valid security 2.0 rule file.
     - schema section is approximately JSON schema
     - access, predicate table have highly structured layout so we need to catch syntax errors
-- transform a valid security rule 2.0 file into a valid security rule 1.0 file.
+- DONE transform a valid security rule 2.0 file into a valid security rule 1.0 file.
   - convert new style rule expressions into old style
   - build up internal representation of security tree (note schema and access control are declared far apart but effect local parts of the final representation)
   - export internal representation to a firebase security file 1.0